rachelnadia/week-two/evidence.md

 I then continues to try the next part on my own.
 I created the folder in sublime text and pasted the links to the images.
 However, when I returned to the command prompt something didn't look right.

 ![image i just uploaded](wget6.png)

+- so I decided to leave it for now and try again later